Updated October 6, 2016

 Cassis is a painting, wrapped in a poem, wrapped in a love song – a little Mediterranean seaside town nestled at the very western end of the famous Côte d’Azur.
 While, yes, it does have a sailboat marina and a sometimes crowded golden beach, the main draw of Cassis is not the beach or the marina but the rocks on the edge of town.
 The Calanques, a sort of Mediterranean fjord, are the prominent features of this coastline and the main reason you must see it.
 These artistic limestone cliff formations form a glorious backdrop for hiking, boating and generally living le bon vivant.
 They’ll remind you of an old painting you once saw, or a dream you once had or a lover you once cherished, and they’re anything but forgettable.
-Boat tours of the Calanques can be purchased from the main harbor in .75, 1.5 and 2.5 hour installments (€13 and up).
-Or else rent a kayak!
+Boat tours of the Calanques can be purchased from the main harbor in .75, 1.5 and 2.5 hour installments or you can rent a kayak!

 Just a half-hour drive westward is Cap Fréhel, a sea overlook notably covered by the medieval Fort La Latte, with its inlets and sandy beaches below, and a short jaunt from there, the Cap lighthouse.
 Saint Malo is also a mere 25 kms from another of Normandy’s most beloved attractions, Mont St Michel.

-Vaux le Vicomte
+3. Vaux le Vicomte

-The recommendation is to rent a car in nearby Aix and drive through some of the enchanting country villages to get to there, with the best time to visit being early June and after August.
-During the high season in Les Baux the tourist crowds can be crushing.
+Rent a car in nearby Aix and drive through enchanting country villages to get to there.
+The best time to visit is early in June or September.
+Be forewarned: during the high season in Les Baux the tourist crowds can be crushing.

 This small town at the eastern edge of the Normandy prefecture has one very important resident: the Bayeux Tapestry, which may be the most important historical artifact to come out of the Middle Ages.
-The item itself is a 225-foot long 18-inch tall piece of embroidery that tells the story of the Norman invasion of England by King William in 1066 and reads like an ancient comic book.
+The item itself is a 225-foot long 18-inch tall piece of embroidery that tells the story of the Norman invasion of England by King William in 1066 and reads sort of like an ancient comic book.

-If you happen to BE in France in August, it’s the author’s recommendation to stay in Paris where, while tourist laden, the capitol becomes dreamily restful.
+If you happen to BE in France in August, it’s the author’s recommendation to stay in Paris where, while tourist-laden, the capitol becomes dreamily restful.